Clara Belfield and Henry Bates Overseas Fellowships

 Interested students should submit a proposal; resume; an unofficial Law School transcript; current term study list (may be obtained from the Law School Office of Student Records); at least one letter of recommendation from a member of the Law School faculty; and an invitation letter from the internship agency, academic institution, research supervisor or equivalent (if available), to the Center for International and Comparative Law, 212 Hutchins Hall, by Friday, November 1, 2013

 .
-Late applications will be considered as announced if funds remain available.
+Late applications will be considered if funds remain available.
 Please submit your proposal and resume electronically to Stephanie Wiederhold at email@example.com

 .
 Letter(s) of recommendation may also be submitted electronically to Ms. Wiederhold.
 The invitation letter from the internship agency, academic institution, research supervisor or equivalent (if available) may also be submitted electronically to Ms. Wiederhold followed by an original paper letter.
 In addition, please be sure to complete the Bates Fellowship Application Cover Sheet